Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 Question 2: How many distinct hosts are present in the CapeTown AirBnB listing?
 How many listings does each of this distinct hosts have?
 Which host have the most listings

 SQL Queries:
--- Count of distinct hosts
+-- Count of distinct hosts:
 SELECT
     COUNT(DISTINCT host_id) AS distinct_hosts_count
 FROM listings;

--- Listings count for each distinct host and the host with the most listings SELECT
+-- Listings count for each distinct host and the host with the most listings:
+SELECT
     host_id,
     COUNT(*) AS listings_count